excid3/rails/guides/source/installing_ruby_on_rails.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.**

-Installing Ruby Guide
+Installing Ruby on Rails Guide
 =====================

-This guide will walk you through installing the Ruby programming language on your operating system.
+This guide will walk you through installing the Ruby programming language and the Rails framework on your operating system.

 While your OS might come with Ruby pre-installed, it's often outdated and can't be upgraded.
 Using a version manager like [Mise](https://mise.jdx.dev/getting-started.html) allows you to install the latest Ruby version, use a different Ruby version for each app, and easily upgrade to new versions when they're released.